mF2C/cau-stfc/README.md

 ##Building the Java library

 The library is packaged with a self-contained fat jar with all depended libraries.
 The jar is located in the target folder and the javadoc in the target\site\apidocs folder.
-You can use Maven to build a fat jar with all dependencies using:
+You can use Maven to build a fat jar with all dependencies using the Maven goal:

 		package

 It is recommended that you select the skip test option as the tests may not run correctly in your own environment.

-##Building the Docker container
+## Building and Running the Docker container

 This project provides a self-contained fat jar with all depended libraries, including an embedded Tomcat server.
 The installation shell script (cau-startup.sh) runs on the container startup stage.
 The script performs these steps:

-   server runs with an mF2C certificate issued by the mF2C it2trusted CA.  In the current version, this certificate needs to be provided as part of the docker container build.
-We intend to add a shell script to bootstrap the application which will include
+ - gets the certificates of the trusted and untrusted (or fog) CAs to use as trust anchors
+ - gets a certificate from the trusted CA to use as the CAU server certificate
+ - generates a p12 keystore for the embedded Tomcat server using the server certificate obtained in the previous step
+ - generates a trust store in JKS format for SSL communication.
+The trust store contains the trust anchors obtained above
+ - generates a key store in JKS format for SSL communication.
+The key store contains the private key and trust anchor associated with the server p12 certificate
+ - launch the CAU java application

-## Running
+## Running as A Standalone Application

-You can run the library from the command line, the two arguments are optional
+You can also run the library from the command line (see example below), the two arguments are mandatory.
+You need to provide the relevant credentials (keystores, certificate and key files) manually.

-	java -jar mf2c-cau.jar <cloudca=https://213.205.14.13:54443/certauths/rest> <cloudcimi=https://dummy:8201/api>
+	java -jar mf2c-cau.jar <cloudca=https://213.205.14.13:54443/certauths/rest/> <caservice=it2untrustedca>

 ## CHANGELOG